 Strain the cream mixture through a fine sieve to remove the vanilla bean pieces, into a smaller bowl.
 Chill 3 hours, then freeze according to the directions for your ice cream maker.

-Courtesy Gale Gand, "American Brasserie" by Gale Gand, Rick Tramonto, Julia Moskin, MacMillian, Publishers, 1997
+Courtesy of Gale Gand, "American Brasserie" by Gale Gand, Rick Tramonto, Julia Moskin, MacMillian, Publishers, 1997